 The Nordic Biosecurity Group (NBG) is a network of students and professionals interested in the Nordic Biosecurity field.
-We believe emerging infectious diseases pose a significant threat to human lives and societal well-being and that there are tractable ways to minimize these global catastrophic biological risks (GCBRs).
-The Nordic countries are a small part of the global population but have a long history of progressive policy as well as a thriving life science research and industry.
+We believe emerging infectious diseases and future pandemics pose a significant threat to human lives and societal well-being and that there are tractable ways to minimize these risks.
+The Nordic countries are a small part of the global population but have a long history of progressive policy and a thriving life science field.

 The group was officially launched in November 2023 by Swedish MDs Johan and Johannes in collaboration with partners from the other Nordic countries.
-Only Iceland currently lacks a representative.
 Our main platform is our WhatsApp Community that anyone interested is welcome to join!

 If you are a professional already working in biosecurity/biosafety, or a highly related field, we also recommend joining the Nordic Biosafety Network, a 150+ member network of biosecurity(-related) professionals (from university, government, corporate, veterinary, vaccine developers etc.) in the Nordics.
 They have annual meeting and in between there is a forum that their members can join.